gaybro8777/ucs-manager-python-learning-labs/README.md

 These self-paced interactive tutorials provide instructions for developers to use the Python SDK for UCS Manager.
 The UCS Python SDK is a set of Python modules, each containing one or more classes, developed specifically to automate UCS Manager.

-Labs are written to be displayed within the [Cisco DevNet Learning Labs system](https://learninglabs.cisco.com).
+We write labs for display within the [Cisco DevNet Learning Labs system](https://learninglabs.cisco.com).

 Contributions are welcome, and we are glad to review changes through pull requests.
 See [contributing.md](contributing.md) for details.